patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/pagination/pagination.md

 <img src="./img/indeterminate-pagination.png" alt="Indeterminate pagination" width="446"/>

-**1. Text indicator:** Provides the user with control that displays indeterminate page count or items.
+The text indicator provides the user with a control that displays indeterminate page count or items.